RavensbourneWebMedia/Dynamic-Web/sessions/week-5.md

 [Learn more about it here](https://try.github.io/)

-Using [Terminal](http://en.wikipedia.org/wiki/Terminal_(OS_X)) (or any other command-line tool) is very cool, in a Matrix-like way.
+Using Terminal (or any other command-line tool) is empowering, in a Matrix-like way.
 However it's easier to have a visual interface sometimes.
 Most of the times.
 For that, you can use [SourceTree](http://www.sourcetreeapp.com/)

 1. Download [SourceTree](http://www.sourcetreeapp.com/), it's free!
 * Sign up (or log in) to [GitHub](https://github.com/)